 The media.
 Though I’m a screenwriter, I’ve also worked behind the scenes in production and PR along the way.
 The ongoing business of the media world and the way all the media are changing with time and technology is a constant fascination for me, and I RT news about that when the mood strikes me.

 Medicine / medical and nursing issues: Before I was a published writer, I was a registered nurse with a specialty in psychiatric nursing.
 I may no longer be in practice, but the Art is still very important to me, and it turns up in my timeline.
-ETA: With this in mind, it’s impossible that I will avoid to deal as necessary with what’s going on with the coronavirus / COVID-19 pandemic as it unfolds.
+ETA: With this in mind, it’s impossible for me to avoid dealing as necessary with how the coronavirus / COVID-19 pandemic unfolds.
 Where I see untruths about it manifesting themselves, don’t be surprised if I get prickly about blocking the perpetrators.
 What you’re going to be seeing from me about this is necessarily going to be slanted toward the Irish point of view; but bad science is going to get called out if it crosses my path.
 It’s truth we’re going to need in dealing with this in the weeks and months ahead, not wishful thinking or politically-motivated fact-avoidance.

 My own books and screen work: I talk about these readily enough when asked, and since Peter and I have an online e-bookstore, when we have books on sale or new ones out, I tweet about those.
-Normally those tweets get pinned to the top of the profile a couple/few times a day.
+Normally those tweets get pinned to the top of the profile at varying intervals.
 This is one of the ways we keep ourselves eating: thanks for your understanding.

 So, the tl:dr; version of my Twitter feed: Eclectic.
 In these days when writers are urged to “brand their Twitters”, I can tell you without fear that mine is a timeline where that’s not going to happen.
 There are just too many things to be interested in and want to share.